 National POLST Resources: POLST and COVID-19

-- Quick access the their PDF: National POLST: Long-Term Care Facility Guidance for POLST & COVID-19
+- National POLST: Long-Term Care Facility Guidance for POLST & COVID-19 (PDF file)

 - National POLST COVID-19 Statement (3/30) PDF file